-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Shively is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Shively is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Shively is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Shively who work in office and administrative support (21.41%), sales jobs (9.77%), and food service (5.47%).
+There are especially a lot of people living in Shively who work in office and administrative support (22.52%), sales jobs (8.12%), and food service (5.39%).

-The percentage of people in Shively with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.26% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Shively is quite a bit lower than the national average among all cities of 21.84%: just 11.14% of people here over 25 have a bachelor's degree or an advanced degree.

 Shively is an extremely ethnically-diverse city.
 The people who call Shively home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shively residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Shively include Irish, English, African, and Italian.